voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Did you know?
-You can view custom attributes in the :ref:`App tooltip <app-sample-view>` by hovering over the objects.
+You can
+    :ref:`store keypoint skeletons <storing-keypoint-skeletons>` for your
+    keypoint fields on your dataset.
+Then, when you view the dataset in the App, label strings and edges will be drawn when you visualize these fields in the App.

 .. _semantic-segmentation: